 - 1. Open the File menu and choose Save Project. - 2.
 You will be asked to enter a name for the project.
-Your project files should be stored in the "\My Videos\Movavi Screen Capture Studio\Projects" folder of your user. - 3.
+Your project files should be stored in the /#####/Movavi Screen Capture Studio/Projects folder of your user. - 3.
 Click Save to confirm saving.

-Later, you can open this project to continue working on your project.
+Later, you can open this project to continue working on your video.